| Panzer Grenadier: Divisione Corazzata

 Developer’s Commentary

 This is a big scenario on eight boards, and once again the Italians don’t have a significant advantage over the Soviets.
 Their motorcycle units are much faster than anything the Soviets have and can occupy town hexes early, but the Soviet T-34A tanks will lay waste to most Italian tanks that try to hold those towns against them.
 The Italian secret weapon here is the Semovente 90 tank destroyer, but its thin skin will not hold up to T-34 fire.
-So I gave the Italians some 90mm AA gun batteries as well, and adjusted the game length to give Italian off-board artillery time to wear down the lower-morale Soviet infantry.
+The Italians sport some 90mm AA gun batteries as well.

 Scenario Five